-(Materials in Appendix A) NGSS Articulation can be found on page 40
+(Materials in Appendix A)

 Overview: In this activity, students are given the opportunity to see a variety of pictures showing mothers that are either snuggling or nuzzling their babies.
 Students will then sort and categorize differences between animal pairs that are either snuggling or nuzzling.